wcarhart/docs/docs/koi/registering_arguments.md

 **Restrictions:**
 * must be a valid action from the list above
-* required, and cannot be blank
+* required, and cannot be left blank

 ### Requireds
 The required field describes whether or not an registered option is required, and thus can only be either _required_ or _optional_.